Xbox Game Pass: History

 In June 2021, Microsoft stated that it was working on a Game Pass app for smart TVs, as well as a "standalone streaming device".
 Both of these offerings would be built around xCloud.
 In December 2021, Microsoft announced the rebranding of Xbox Game Pass for PC as "PC Game Pass" to reduce market confusion.
 The service continues to be branded with the Xbox logo.

 On January 18, 2022, Microsoft announced that Game Pass had surpassed 25 million subscribers.
 On that same day, Microsoft announced plans to acquire Activision Blizzard and to begin integrating Activision's catalog of games into Game Pass.

 Riot Games, which has traditionally offered its games through its own launcher, announced in June 2022 that they will be adding their free-to-play games including League of Legends to Xbox Game Pass later in 2022.
 For games like League of Legends, the full roster of champions or heroes will be available to Game Pass subscribers, while for other titles like Legends of Runeterra, subscribers to Game Pass will receive in-game rewards.

 A Friends and Family tier was revealed in September 2022, with trials first released in Ireland and Colombia.
 The higher priced plan, estimated to be $25/month, allows one to share their account with up to four others, limited to those within the same country as the account holder.

+Since launch, Microsoft had offered an introductory $1/mo rate for new subscribers to Xbox Game Pass Ultimate.
+Microsoft announced it was discontinuing this promotion in March 2023 and was looking for potential replacement options to draw in new subscribers.

+Microsoft replaced Xbox Live Gold with a new Xbox Game Pass tier, called Xbox Game Pass Core, on September 14, 2023.
+Core carries the same features as Xbox Live Gold (including online multiplayer for non-free-to-play games), and offers a library of 36 games at launch, which is expected to expand and change over time, similar to the main Game Pass library.